misken/hillmaker-examples/README.md

     pip install hillmaker

-You should also be able to install hillmaker from conda-forge shortly.
+You should also be able to install hillmaker from conda-forge shortly into a virtual environment.

+    conda config --add channels conda-forge
+    conda config --set channel_priority strict
+    conda install hillmaker